benwilcock/spring-cloud-dataflow-demo/loan-processor/README.md

 # Loan Checker Service

-Receives applications via messaging and then sorts them into Approved and Declined
+Receives loan applications and then sorts them into "Approved" or "Declined."